 Most smart cards are activated by inserting them into a card reader, which includes probes that make electrical contact with circuit elements on the surface of the card.
 Some smart cards are contactless - meaning that they communicate with the card reader wirelessly but in close proximity.

-Integration between Hitachi ID Management Suite and smart card systems includes:
+Integration between Hitachi ID Identity and Access Management Suite and smart card systems includes:

-The web server hosting Management Suite can be configured to authenticate users with their smart cards.
-Management Suite is then configured to trust authentication information it receives from the web server, thereby allowing users to sign into the Management Suite application with their smart card, rather than by typing a login ID and/or password.
+The web server hosting Hitachi ID Suite can be configured to authenticate users with their smart cards.
+Hitachi ID Suite is then configured to trust authentication information it receives from the web server, thereby allowing users to sign into the Hitachi ID Suite application with their smart card, rather than by typing a login ID and/or password.

 Hitachi ID Password Manager allows users to reset a forgotten PIN on their smart card: